top of page

 Utah Communities Lead the Way

-Utah Renewable Communities is a coalition of cities, counties, and other municipalities that are pioneering renewable energy solutions in our state.
-We are 100% committed to clean energy for Utah.
-We work to inform, inspire, and empower our communities to be the change for a sustainable tomorrow.
+Utah Renewable Communities is a coalition of cities, counties, and towns that are pioneering renewable energy solutions in our state.
+We are working together with Rocky Mountain Power to launch the Community Clean Energy Program.

 • Net-100% renewable electricity means matching the program’s electricity consumption with renewable generation connected to Rocky Mountain Power’s system on an annual basis.
 The Community Renewable Energy Act defines renewable energy resources as sources that are “naturally replenished,” including wind, solar, geothermal, and hydroelectric.